 For finishing touches I used rub-ons, sparkly stickers and rubber stamps for added embellishments.
 I'm very happy with the results and I'm going to look at wrapping paper again for creative ideas.

 Hello and welcome to SYNAPOP!
-I am an intermedia artist a.k.a. mixed media artist.
+I am a mixed media artist and maker.
 That means I use whatever is needed to create my art.
-My focus is determined by what is going on in life...so one day it will be glass shards sculpted with wire, weaving with shoelaces and silk scraps, or manipulating digital photograghs.
+My focus is determined by what is going on in life...so one day it will be glass shards sculpted with wire, weaving with shoelaces and silk scraps, or manipulating digital photographs.
 I love being creative and talking about it!
 It was so very nice to meet you, please visit here again.